Reduce span-based and metric-based cardinality

 | fieldsAdd cardinality_ratio = toDouble(distinctCount) / toDouble(count)

-4. Examine the results for high cardinality ratios.
+4. Examine the result for high cardinality ratios.

 • Result in an excessive number of metrics with minimal analytical value.